Image

 How to Appeal a Wentzville, MO DWI Administrative Hearing Decision

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Wentzville, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Wentzville, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Wentzville, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Wentzville, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Wentzville, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Wentzville, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Wentzville, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Wentzville, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Wentzville, MO DWI/DUI attorneys to present a stronger defense.

 DWI Administrative Hearing Lawyer in Wentzville, MO | DWI Attorney Wentzville, MO | Combs Waterkotte

-If you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Wentzville, MO, you’re not just hiring the ideal DWI administrative hearing lawyer lawyer in and around Wentzville, MO – you’re safeguarding your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for Wentzville, MO residents:
+If you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Wentzville, MO, you aren’t just choosing a top-rated DWI administrative hearing lawyer lawyer in Wentzville, MO and throughout Missouri – you are protecting your license, your rights, your freedom, and your future.
+In addition to knowledgeable DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for Wentzville, MO residents:

 Time is Running Out—Get a Wentzville, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free case review where we can get to work on a defense to get you the best possible outcome in Wentzville, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a no-obligation case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Wentzville, MO.

 View Service Areas